Milton Keynes Council Caravan and Camping Site Licence

 - If the site is for temporary and special use, such as caravan rallies, agricultural and forestry workers, building and engineering sites and travelling salesmen

-- If it is a site for tents that is only being used for a maximum of 28 days in any 12 month period.
+- If it is a site for camping that is only being used for a maximum of 42 consecutive days and or 60 days in total during any 12 month period.

 You can apply for a caravan licence online at the Government website www.gov.uk/caravan-site-licence